Nodal pair density waves from a quarter-metal in crystalline graphene multilayers

-Notice that two low energy triangular sublattices constitute a honeycomb (prismlike) lattice in BBLG (RTLG).
-See Fig.~\ref{fig:lattice}(a) and (b).
-Therefore, the trigonal warping is devoid of any momentum dependence in RTLG.
+Notice that two low-energy triangular sublattices constitute a honeycomb lattice in BBLG and prismlike lattice in RTLG, as shown in Figs.~\ref{fig:lattice}(a) and~\ref{fig:lattice}(b), respectively.
+Therefore, the trigonal warping (hopping proportional to $t_3$) is devoid of any momentum dependence in RTLG.

-To capture the low-energy band structure of these systems we integrate out the split-off bands or equivalently the high-energy sites.
+To capture the low-energy band structure of these systems, we integrate out the split-off bands or equivalently the high-energy sites.
 The renormalized Hamiltonian describing an effective two-band model is given by $H_{\rm ren}=H_{\rm LL}-H_{\rm LH}\ H^{-1}_{\rm HH}\ H_{\rm HL}$~\cite{dantasroy2021, panigrahi2022}, leading to